 Subsidiaries shall be required to pay any commitment or other similar fee or make any other payment other than reasonable out-of-pocket costs or incur any other liability prior to the Effective Time.
 Giant shall, promptly upon request by BCH, reimburse BCH for all reasonable out-of-pocket costs incurred by BCH or its Subsidiaries in connection with such cooperation (excluding the fees of Simpson Thacher & Bartlett LLP).
-If the Closing does not occur, Giant shall indemnify and hold harmless BCH, its Subsidiaries, and their respective Representatives for and against any and aliabilities, losses, damages, claims, costs, expenses, interest, awards, judgments and penalties suffered or incurred by them in connection with the arrangement of the Financing (excluding the fees of Simpson Thacher & Bartlett LLP in connection with such cooperation, other than such fees incurred in connection with the enforcement of this provision) and any information utilized in connection therewith.
+If the Closing does not occur, Giant shall indemnify and hold harmless BCH, its Subsidiaries, and their respective Representatives for and against any and all liabilities, losses, damages, claims, costs, expenses, interest, awards, judgments and penalties suffered or incurred by them in connection with the arrangement of the Financing (excluding the fees of Simpson Thacher & Bartlett LLP in connection with such cooperation, other than such fees incurred in connection with the enforcement of this provision) and any information utilized in connection therewith.

 Section 5.3.
 Preparation of the Form S-4 and the Proxy Statement.
 As promptly as practicable after the execution of this Agreement, (i) Giant shall prepare and file with the SEC the proxy statement (as amended or supplemented from time to time, the "Proxy Statement") to be sent to the stockholders of Giant relating to the meeting of Giant's stockholders (the "Giant Stockholders Meeting") to be held to consider adoption of this Agreement and (ii) Giant shall cause Newco to prepare and file with the SEC a registration statement on Form S-4 (as amended or supplemented from time to time, the "Form S-4"), which will include the Proxy Statement, in connection with the registration under the Securities Act of the shares of Newco Common Stock to be issued in the Merger.
-Giant shall include in the Proxy Statement the recommendation of the Board of Directors of Giant to Giant's Stockholders in favor of approval of this Agreement and the Merger (the "Giant Recommendation"), except that Giant shall not be obligated to so include the Giant Recommendation if Giant has duly effected a Giant Adverse Recommendation Change in accordance with Section 5.7(b).
-Giant shall use its reasonable best efforts to have the Form S-4 declared effective under the Securities Act as promptly as practicable after such filing, and, prior to the effective date of the Form S-4.
-Giant shall cause Newco to take all action reasonably required (other than qualifying to do business in any jurisdiction in which it is not now so qualified or filing a general consent to service of process) to be taken under any applicable state securities Laws in connection with the issuance of shares of Newco Common Stock in the Merger and Exchange.
+Giant shall include in the Proxy Statement the recommendation of the Board of Directors of Giant to Giant Adverse Recommendation Change in accordance with Section 5.7(b).
+Giant shall use its reasonable best efforts to have be obligated to so include the Giant Recommendation if Giant had value effected a Giant Adverse Recommendation Change in accordance with Section 5.7(b).
+Giant shall use its reasonable best efforts to have determined to the Securities Act as promptly as practicable after such filing, and, prior to the effective date of the Form S-4, Giant shall cause Newco to take all action reasonably required (other than qualifying to do business in any jurisdiction in which it is not now so qualified or filing a general consent to service of process) to be taken under any applicable state securities Laws in connection with the issuance of shares of Newco Ommon Stock in the Merger and Exchange.
 Each of BCH and Giant shall furnish all information as may be reasonably requested by the other in connection with any such action and the preparation, filing and distribution of the Form S-4 and the Proxy Statement.
-As promptly as practicable after the Form S-4 shall have become effective, Giant shall use its reas
+As promptly as practicable after the Form S-4 shall have become effective, Giant shall use its reasonable best efforts to cause the P